dispatch/classic/README.txt

 Version History

+1.1 Compatible with Wicket 1.3.0, this version improves upon Databinder's interface with Hibernate such that an external session and transaction manager (such as Spring) can be use with Databinder's model and component classes.
+The runnable DataServer class provides a simple embedded Jetty configuration that can be used in development and production.
+Several new data-oriented components are available, such as the DataBrowser (contributed by Xavier Hanin---merci !) and SourceList components.

+* Centralization of session-fetching in DataStaticService rather than DataRequestCycle
+* Use of Hibernate's "current session" facility to support external session and transaction management
+* Upgrade Hibernate dependency to 3.2.5.ga
+* Experimental support of conversational Hibernate sessions
+* Retain serialized unsaved objects by default
+* Databinder dispatch, an interface to Ruby-based text processing libraries
+* IterableEntityView, an analogue for to ListView for an Collection (not position-dependent)
+* Refactoring of DatabinderProvider now that DataView is Wicket core
+* URIConverter, URIValidator, ColorConverter
+* Authorization refactor: localizable strings, extensible layout by "sockets and plugs", UserBase as unmapped base user class
+* Authorization cookies bound to IP address, and specific to servlet context
+* Authorization password encrypted by javascript
+* HibernateObjectModel#isBound method reports if entity has identifiers to be loaded from storage
+* Page versioning restored to Wicket default
+* Implementations of equals and hashcode for HibernateObjectModel that refer to target object
+* DataBrowser mounting to /dbrowse in development mode
+* DataApplication init() refactor, calling super() no longer necessary

 1.0	Uses Wicket's Application.getConfigurationType() rather than
 	tracking configuration independently, to gain compatibility with other methods of specifying wicket.configuration.